docularxu/jenkins-x-arm-support/doc/Build tekton-v0.15.2 on Arm64.md

 ```
 ## Modification of Makefile

 Golint is a linter for Go source code, golint prints out style mistakes.
-I did not install Golint successfully, so i delete __lint__ in the Makefile.
+At the moment of this writing, Golint cannot be installed successfully.
+As it's not crucial to the core function of tekton, here I temporarily removed it from Makefile.
+For more detail about this issue, see  https://docs.google.com/document/d/1vwsii0WeFaGHE92uBTazyVHKT9kIb-pjkdVQ_0Niwcg/edit?usp=sharing

-Because some binary can be built not only by main.go, i change the main.go in Makefile to *.go.
+Because some binary can be built not only by main.go, I change the main.go in Makefile to *.go.
 So it can build binary by all source code include in folder.

 Here is an example of what I changed in the Makefile.
 You can refer to the following link: https://github.com/yyunk/pipeline/commit/5838ed97c142f49e72f2b68cbecd4ff04acfc6fb